Facebook

-Facebook is an American social media and social networking service owned by the American technology conglomerate Meta.
-Created in 2004 by Mark Zuckerberg with four other Harvard College students and roommates, Eduardo Saverin, Andrew McCollum, Dustin Moskovitz, and Chris Hughes, its name derives from the face book directories often given to American university students.
-Membership was initially limited to Harvard students, gradually expanding to other North American universities.
+Facebook is an American social networking service owned by the American technology conglomerate Meta Platforms.
+It was founded in 2004 by Mark Zuckerberg, along with his Harvard College roommates and fellow students Eduardo Saverin, Andrew McCollum, Dustin Moskovitz, and Chris Hughes.
+The name Facebook derives from the face book directories often given to American university students.

+The service was initially targeted to Harvard students only before gradually expanding to other universities in North America.
+Since 2006, Facebook has permitted registration by individuals aged 13 and older, with the exception of South Korea, Spain, and Quebec, where the minimum age is 14.

-Since 2006, Facebook allows everyone to register from 13 years old, except in the case of a handful of nations, where the age requirement is 14 years.
-As of December 2023, Facebook claimed almost 3.07 billion monthly active users worldwide.
-As of July 2025, Facebook ranked as the third-most-visited website in the world, with 23% of its traffic coming from the United States.
-It was the most downloaded mobile app of the 2010s.
+As of December 2023, Facebook reported approximately 3.07 billion monthly active users worldwide.
+As of July 2025, it was ranked as the third-most-visited website in the world, with 23 percent of its traffic originating from the United States.
+It was the most downloaded mobile application of the 2010s.

 Facebook can be accessed from devices with Internet connectivity, such as personal computers, tablets and smartphones.
 After registering, users can create a profile revealing personal information about themselves.
-They can post text, photos and multimedia which are shared with any other users who have agreed to be their friend or, with different privacy settings, publicly.
+They can post text, photos, and multimedia which are shared either publicly or exclusively with other users who have agreed to be their friend, depending on privacy settings.
 Users can also communicate directly with each other with Messenger, edit messages (within 15 minutes after sending), join common-interest groups, and receive notifications on the activities of their Facebook friends and the pages they follow.

 Facebook has often been criticized over issues such as user privacy (as with the Facebook–Cambridge Analytica data scandal), political manipulation (as with the 2016 U.S. elections) and mass surveillance.
 The company has also been subject to criticism over its psychological effects such as addiction and low self-esteem, and over content such as fake news, conspiracy theories, copyright infringement, and hate speech.
-Commentators have accused Facebook of willingly facilitating the spread of such content, as well as exaggerating its number of users to appeal to advertisers.
+Commentators have accused Facebook of willingly facilitating the spread of such content, as well as overemphasizing its number of users to appeal to advertisers.